One of the easiest ways to put emphasis on two rivals is (if the context's right) to give them contrasting Elemental Powers

 - Yaiba: The title character is the chosen wielder of the Raijin sword and is a good natured, noisy hero.
 His rival Onimaru wields the Fujin sword and is a cold-blooded, evil tyrant.

 - In One Piece is seen with two of the Admirals: the lazy but righteous Aokiji and the ruthless General Ripper Akainu.
 Also the duel between Ace and Blackbeard reached his top with Ace's Sun clashing against Blackbeard's Darkness.

-- In Naruto, the titular hero has Wind chakra, while Sasuke has Fire and Lightning Chakra.
+- In Naruto, the titular hero has Wind chakra, while Sasuke has Fire (beats Wind) and Lightning (loses to wind) Chakra.
 Another friendlier example could be Kisame and Itachi (who can use Fire techniques.)

 - In Gamaran, the Boisterous Bruiser Zenmaru specialize in the "Kagutsuchi Kata" (Fire God Form) style, while the much calmer Shinnojo is an expert of the "Mizuchi Kata" (Water Dragon Form).

 - In Fairy Tail there are Natsu (Fire) and Gray (Ice).
 Another elemental-related rivalry is the one of Makarov (Light) and Jose (Darkness).

 - Digimon Adventure: The Hero Tai was Fire, The Lancer Matt was blue Fire in his early forms and Ice in his more powerful stages.